 From Bored to Inspired: Practical Hacks for Boosting Work Efficiency

 Ever found yourself staring at the computer screen, your mind wandering to everything except the task at hand?
-You're not alone.
 We've all hit that infamous productivity wall where boredom seems to be the unwelcome guest, hogging all the space.

 This state can spark creativity and problem-solving, as the brain starts connecting dots it wouldn't normally connect in a fully engaged state.
 However, the trick lies in harnessing this potential rather than letting it spiral into unproductive daydreaming or distraction.